muellerflorian/walesky-rna-loc-liver/docs/tools.md

 We further recommend creating a **dedicated environment** for the Python code to install the code.

-Note 1: that steps 1, 3, 4 below have to be done only once.
+Note 1: that steps 1, 3 below have to be done only once.
-Note 2: each time you want to use Jupyter, you have to activate the environment (step 2), and run the notebook (step 5).
+Note 2: each time you want to use Jupyter, you have to activate the environment (step 2), and run the notebook (step 4).

 You can do this from an anaconda terminal

-1. Create the environment, , e.g. named `rna-loc-liver`
+1. Create the environment (named `rna-loc-liver` for these workflows) that already contains jupyter:
     ```
-    conda create -n rna-loc-liver python=3.7
+    conda create -n rna-loc-liver python=3.7 jupyter
     ```

-2. **Activate the environment**:
+0. **Activate the environment**:
     ```
     conda activate rna-loc-liver
     ```

-3. Install the **necessary packages to run Jupyter**
+0. **Install the analysis package** and all required packages
     ```
-    conda install nb_conda
-    ```

-4. **Install the analysis package** and all required packages
-    ```
     pip install git+https://github.com/muellerflorian/walesky-rna-loc-liver
     ```

-5. Start the Jupyter notebook (best from within the folder containing the notebook).
+0. Start the Jupyter notebook (best from within the folder containing the notebook).
     ```
     jupyter notebook
     ```